LEAP Forward Website

 OVERVIEW OF INTERNSHIP HOST SITES

-Discovery Outreach is a joint partnership effort of the Morgridge Institute for Research and the Wisconsin Alumni Research Foundation.
-Discovery Outreach is headquartered in the Discovery Building, they produce a variety of informal science events for the community.
+Morgridge Community Engagement is a joint partnership effort of the Morgridge Institute for Research and the Wisconsin Alumni Research Foundation.
+Morgridge Community Engagement is headquartered in the Discovery Building, they produce a variety of informal science events for the community.

 TINY EARTH

-Tiny Earth addresses one of the most pressing global health challenges of our century-the diminishing supply of effective antibiotics.
-This research aims to discover antibiotics from soil bacteria in our own backyards.
+Tiny Earth inspires and retains students in the sciences while addressing one of the most pressing global health challenges of our century—the diminishing supply of effective antibiotics.

 TINY EARTH INTERNSHIP DETAILS